For small businesses looking to boost their brand by hosting an event, securing a sponsor is the traditional way to get funding.

 “Sponsorships are designed to be mutually beneficial arrangements with corporate sponsors providing financial or value-in-kind (goods or services) to sponsor seekers – anyone from SMEs, NGOs, speakers, authors and social entrepreneurs,” explains Matt Fendick, in the article, ‘This is How You Land a Lucrative Sponsorship Deal for Your Business’.

-Aside from financial backing, a corporate sponsor can also establish credibility for a smaller business and their event, thereby helping them to raise even more funds.
+Aside from financial backing, a corporate sponsor can also establish credibility for a smaller business and its event, thereby helping them to raise even more funds.

 Read the full article: This Is How You Land a Lucrative Sponsorship Deal For Your Business